lucasadelino/lucasadelino.github.io/projects/colloq.md

 layout: post
 ---

-## What's the rundown on Wix vs Weebly vs WordPress?
+## The rundown on Wix vs Weebly vs WordPress
 You can think of these three platforms as lying on a scale of customizability versus ease of use.
 I should emphasize that *they're all pretty easy to use*, just in different degrees:
  - **Wix** offers you a lot of room to reshape and move elements around in your website, but that means you might have to fiddle with its website editor a little more.
 Another downside is the 'Created with Wix' banner it displays on the top of your site, if you have a free website.
  - **Weebly** is still very customizable, but its templates are a little more restrictive than Wix's.
 Weebly also displays a 'Powered by Weebly' banner in free websites, but it is (imo) more discreet.
 Weebly is also cheaper than Wix if you decide on upgrading to a paid website.